Speak to an expert

 Great question!

 Most people will only be familiar with old air conditioning units which are extremely noisy.
 You will be surprised how quiet they are!
-We often have customers visiting our showroom ask if we can switch the unit on, just to realise it’s been on the entire time.
-With some of the units receiving the quiet mark certification, meaning they’re some of the quietest on the market.
+Customers often visit our showroom and ask if we can turn the unit on.
+They then realize it has been on the whole time.
+Some units have received the quiet mark certification.
+This means they are among the quietest on the market.

 I’ve been told that if I have solar thermal installed you don’t change the cylinder?

-We could potentially replace it with a twin-coil cylinder but if we find your cI’ve been told that if I have solar thermal installed you don’t change the cylinder?urrent cylinder works well, well will aim to re-use it and save you some money.
+We could replace it with a twin-coil cylinder.
+However, if your cylinder works well, we will try to reuse it.
+This way, we can save you some money.
 If we need to work on the solar thermal system this may incur additional costs.

 What dictates the distance that the Heat Pump can be located from a boundary?